cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ```

 NOTE: It is up to individual implementations how they will provide access-control to the `ChanUpgradeInit` function.
 E.g. chain governance, permissioned actor, DAO, etc.
-Access control on counterparty should inform choice of timeout values, i.e. timeout value should be large if counterparty's `ChanUpgradeTry` is gated by chain governance.

 ```typescript
 function chanUpgradeTry(